ILikeSwimmingJGG/GmailCloneUsingAngular1/README.md

 # GmailCloneUsingAngular1

-Mail application using Angular js and bootstrap
+Description : Mail application using Angular js Technologies used : Angular js,Node js, Grunt,Html,css,Bootstrap Functinalities completed : 1) User Registration
+                           2) User login/log out
+                           3) Fetch all mails for user in inbox,sent and drafts folder
+                           4) Onclick of mail open view mail
+                           5) Delete selected mail

 Step 1: Install  Node and Git  if not there in your system.